Lunatic205/Anti-Chat-Report/README.md

 <h1> The Development Team </h1>

-This plugin was written by Lunatic205, the main developer, and 2995, the main graphic designer.
+This plugin was developed by Lunatic205, the main developer, and 2995, the main graphic designer.

 If you come across any bugs, please let us know.